 Current Ph.D. students (all at the University of Antwerp)

 - Gertjan Verdickt (University of Antwerp), The predictability of returns and dividend growth rates: long-run evidence.

 - Leentje Moortgat (University of Antwerp), Long-run evidence on dividend policy (a chapter of her dissertation has been published in the Journal of Banking and Finance).

 - Lihong Cao (University of Antwerp), Tunneling and private investments in equity in China (a chapter of her dissertation has been published in the Journal of Corporate Finance).

 Graduated Ph.D. students

 - Veronique Vermoesen (University of Antwerp), Corporate governance and corporate finance during crisis periods, 4 March 2016 (chapters of this dissertation were published in Small Business Economics and Explorations in Economic History).
 Veronique is now lecturer at the Artevelde Hogeschool Gent.

 - Fabiola Montalto (University of Antwerp, joint PhD with University of Calabria), Ownership concentration: state of the art, role of moderators and owners’ identity.
 13 February 2014.

-- Andy Lardon (University of Antwerp), Essays on the relation between corporate governance and the suppliers of finance, 24 September 2013 (chapters of the dissertation were published in Small Business Economics and the Journal of Family Business Strategy and the Review of Quantitative Finance and Accounting).
+- Andy Lardon (University of Antwerp), Essays on the relation between corporate governance and the suppliers of finance, 24 September 2013 (chapters of the dissertation were published in Small Business Economics, the Journal of Family Business Strategy and the Review of Quantitative Finance and Accounting).
 Andy now works as a financial economist at the Financial Services and Market Authority (FSMA), i.e. the Belgian supervisor of financial markets and services.

 - Yan Du (University of Antwerp), Institutional influences on Management Control Systems and Subsidiary Boards in Multinational Corporations, July 6, 2011 (chapters of this dissertation were published in Corporate Governance – An International Review, the European Accounting Review and the Journal of International Management).
 Yan is now associate professor at the EDHEC management school (France).